Home » National Parks » Great Smoky Mountains National Park » There is Outstanding Fly Fishing in the Smoky Mountains

 For our fishing adventure, we contact Fly-fishing the Smokies, scheduling a 5-hour wading trip.
 I made reservations over the phone a few months before our trip.
 Everything was as described on the website.
 They attempt to contact you and verify details 24-hours prior to your trip.
 They offer different guided fishing trips on their website, including both wade and float trips.
 Eugene Schuler and his guides, shop and tackle are all first notch!

-What is the Best Fly-fishing Gear
+What is the Best Gear?

 Fly rod with reel sitting on the ground